carriercomm/TrafficTracker/README.md

 Also drop me a /msg in IRC and tell me what you forked and why.
 I'm really interested on what you decided to do with TrafficTracker!

+<strong> I'm not interested in my HTTP GET-requests, that's silly.
+Can I use TrafficTracker to display anything else? </strong>

+Sure, it basicly comes down to shark.
+Tshark is an extremely flexible sniffer, and you can use it in various different ways. <a href="http://www.wireshark.org/docs/man-pages/tshark.html" target="_blank">Take a look at the tshark-documentation</a>.

+Only limitation is the output from tshark.
+The output with comma separation and every packet in a new line is something that cannot be changed - although it's allowed if you wish go down that road.
+Prepare to make some serious modifications to the code in that case.

+But sure, you can change what you sniff actually.
+HTTP Get-requests are limited in this statement: <code> port 80 and tcp[((tcp[12:1] & 0xf0) >> 2):4] = 0x47455420 </code>.
+Remove that, modify it, add another extra capture filter, you name it.
+Couple of examples can be found from <a href="http://wiki.wireshark.org/CaptureFilters">here</a>.

 <strong> TrafficTracker acts funky!
 It crashes everytime I reload the frontpage. </strong>

 What OS are you running?
 If it's a unix-based OS, try <code> sudo setcap cap_net_raw=+ep /usr/bin/dumpcap </code>.
 This modifies the permissions of a regular user to make network sniffing possible.